tom-seddon/b2/doc/Debug-version.md

 Show running disassembly.

-With `Track PC` ticked, the disassembly will track the program counter.
+With `Track PC` ticked - the default for disassembly window 1 - the disassembly will track the program counter.
 Otherwise, enter an address in the `Address` field to visit that address.

 The disassembly window will make a stab at guessing effective addresses, when not statically obvious.
 It guesses based on the